 Travel systems include an infant carrier and a compatible stroller to attach it to.
 These can come as a predetermined set or you can buy a seat and compatible stroller separately.
 We do not think parents should choose an infant seat based on a stroller, given the safety considerations.
 In addition, pre-determined sets often have slightly less impressive components for the seat or stroller than you'd get if you created a combination and bought them separately yourself.
 We think it is best for parents to decide on the right infant seat for their family and then determine the best stroller that works with the seat.
 With a few exceptions, like the Safety 1st onBoard Air 35, most infant seats are compatible with at least a few popular strollers with the purchase of an adapter.
 We found the Chicco Keyfit 30 infant seat to be compatible with the majority of the full-size strollers we've personally tested.
 Choosing this affordable, high scoring seat, will give you the most versatile seat for stroller compatibility.

-Narrowing your options based on how you plan to use the seat and ease of installation scores should leave you just a few top choices.
-From there you can make your decision based on crash test performance and/or budget concerns.
+Narrowing your options based on how you plan to use your seat and the ease of installation scores should provide you with a few top contenders.
+From there, you can make your purchasing decision based on crash test performance and/or budget related concerns.
 The award winners listed here are all great seats with a wide variety of features and functionality to suit most parent and baby needs.
-They also encompass a wide range of price points.
-We think you should focus on the proper seat style for your baby's age group when narrowing your field, and we encourage parents to resist the temptation to buy a convertible product for infants.
-Most importantly, don't forget to contact an expert for assistance proper installation.
+They also encompass a wide range of price points providing a viable option for almost any budget.
+We think you should focus on the proper seat style for your baby's age group (infant or convertible) when narrowing the field, and we encourage parents to resist the temptation to buy a convertible product advertised for infants.
+Most importantly, don't forget to contact an expert for assistance with proper car seat installation no matter what style or model you choose.
 You can make a free appointment, get help fast, and feel confident your chosen seat is installed correctly to ensure maximum safety for baby!
 It doesn't matter how well your chosen seat performed during crash testing if you install or use it incorrectly.

 — Juliet Spurrier, MD & the BabyGearLab Testing Team